How to Apply for SEBI Research Analyst Exam (NISM Series 15)

 • Sharing research part-time

-If you are giving advice and charging for it, you must obtain SEBI RA registration.
+If you are giving advice and charging for it, you must obtain SEBI Research Analyst Registration.

 There is no concept of “small-scale advising” or “side income tips” — SEBI applies uniform rules to all.